michaelnetter/thoughts/Decentralized_Privacy_Friendly_Web_Feed.md

 The other base layer building block is a sufficiently decentralized system that is needed for storage and communication which are required by higher-level building blocks.

+// TODO: Blockchain as example

 ### Identity

 The web itself initially did not have a baked-in identity system.
 Today, there are several decentralized identity initiatives such as [W3C DID](https://www.w3.org/TR/did-core/).
-The notion of a decentralized identity is important because it allows people to use their decentralized identity to follow a website (which is also represented by a decentralized identity) and interact with it.
+The notion of a decentralized identity is important because it enables users to use their decentralized identity to follow a website (which is also represented by a decentralized identity) and interact with it.

 ### Follow mechanism